Contents

 Service providers also want to keep your business, so if you’re polite but make it clear you’re willing to take your business elsewhere, customer retention will likely offer you a deal.
 Just make sure you’re nice to customer service!

-Time to channel your inner nagging parent.
-Turn off lights when you leave a room.
-Save on heating bills by lowering the temperature, moving furniture blocking heaters, and wearing a sweater.
 To save water, shower rather than bath and turn off the tap while you brush your teeth.
 Hang dry your clothing, or if you must use a dryer, add a dry towel to speed up the process.
 BC Hydro estimates the towel trick saves $27 a year, while unplugging unused electronics can save you $50 a year.

-6. Reconsider your subscriptions
+6. Reconsider Your Subscriptions

-You’ve signed up for a free trial but forgot to cancel before the renewal period.
-Sound familiar?
-To avoid this, keep track of your subscriptions and decide what you really need.
 Do you need Spotify, Google Play Music, and Deezer, or can you get by with the free version of Spotify?
 Consider if you order enough from Amazon to justify your Prime membership, or if you actually spend more than you should because you have the membership.

 These are only a few tips for saving money when times are tough, but they are effective.
 What are your favourite cost-saving strategies?
 Let us know!